• home-img-wood_v1

 tips for pruning peach and apricot trees

-Peach & Apricot Trees
+Peach and Apricot Trees

 Fruiting buds on peach and apricot trees only occur on the second year of growth on branches.
 Prune out about 50 percent of the branches that produced last year and leave enough new growth for the fruit to bloom.